outmoded/postmile/Readme.md

 $ node web/index &
 ```

 Now point your browser at the web server address and start using Postmile.
+Register with invite code 'public'.

 # Credits